 What made you want to get involved?

-The second reason is more about me being a technical guy: HospitalRun has several technical challenges that are both hard to approach and nail.
+The second reason is more about me being a technical guy.
+HospitalRun has several technical challenges that are hard to approach and nail down.
 Indeed, the ONG often operate in difficult conditions, with no power supply nor internet connection and therefore the application has to be offline first, robust in handling data and smart when it comes to resolving conflicts.

 What is your role in the project?